clux/facemaulers/halos.md

 #### Loot (outside gold)
 Sunwuko's Spirit: Grant Breath of Heaven Spell: Heal all allies within 30ft 6d8 as action.
+DID THEY GET THIS?^
+TODO: give something that boosts his damage.

 Tome of Clear Thought. +2 int.

-Somnambulists's Wraps: Can use a KI point to infuse your hands with Slow on hit (lasts for one round if they fail a CON save) => -2AC/DEX SAVE penalties + no reactions ++ normal slow effect.
-Attunement required.
+Somnambulists's Wraps: Can use a KI point to infuse your hands with Slow on hit (lasts for one round if they fail a CON save).
 Only affects unarmed strike attacks.
 (Cannot be used in combination with stunning strike.)
+Also +2 fists.

 On reaction: chance to deflect "ranged spell attack" reaction + ki point.
 Deflect in a random direction: roll d12 (target spell hits first in line, aoe roll d100 ft, first major obstacle in that path (unless person fails dex))

-Once per day: reaction, absorb spell, can cast next turn (use bonus action next turn, have to release or make CON SAVE to maintain DC12+spell level).
+DROPPED: Once per day: reaction, absorb spell, can cast next turn (use bonus action next turn, have to release or make CON SAVE to maintain DC12+spell level).
 Use monks WIS DC.

 Conductor's Tuning Fork that radiates electricity.
 Can be placed down as an action to create a 30ft field around the fork that make everyone inside the field to become prone to lg dmg.
 (downgrades 1 step: lg immunity -> lg resistance -> no lg resistance -> lg weakness).
 Plant fork in the ground.
 No attunement requirement.
 Tuning required (once per long rest).